 One-time migrations, aka ‘Big Bang’ or bulk migrations, give you the ability to export data from the source system to a staging database (extract).
 Data is then mapped to the target system format and any data issues are fixed (transform).
 Once completed, the entire staging database is imported to the production system.

 - The source system is locked for any changes.

 - All relevant data is moved to the new system.

 - After the data movement all users work in the new system.

 Note the blackout time is the critical factor for a big bang data migration approach.
 During a big bang migration, the longest that a business may not have access to data is a weekend plus 2-3 working days.

 Big Bang User Centric Data Migration

 Though this strategy is more complex, the added advantage of this migration is a reduction in your blackout time.
 All users will start working in the new system at a certain point in time.
-However, this is NOT true for the data.
+However, this

 Typically, this approach is separated by:

 - Your source system is locked for changes or cloned to a test system to maintain a snapshot of the product system.